Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Conclusions

 This study has introduced a novel set of causal mediation estimands which compare the causal mediation effects of multiple treatments.
 It has shown that these estimands can be estimated consistently or conservatively under weaker assumptions than can any single average causal mediation effect (ACME).
 In particular, the usual assumption of no confounding of the mediator-outcome relationship, which is required for consistent estimation of a single ACME, is not necessary in the comparative causal mediation context presented in this study.

-With the gradual accumulation of knowledge and empirical results in various academic sub-fields and program evaluation contexts, experimental research increasingly involves evaluating multiple treatments---that is, investigating the relative strengths and comparing the causal anatomies of distinct but conceptually or administratively related treatments---rather than simply testing the effects of single treatments.
+Of course, the usefulness of these comparative causal mediation methods is limited to experimental designs that feature multiple treatments, which are less common than single-treatment designs in many research settings.
+However, with the gradual accumulation of knowledge and empirical results in various academic sub-fields and program evaluation contexts, experimental research questions will increasingly evolve to require evaluating multiple treatments---that is, investigating the relative strengths and comparing the causal anatomies of distinct but conceptually or administratively related treatments---rather than simply testing the effects of single treatments.
 The method of CCM analysis presented in this study provides a new tool for researchers who are interested in comparing, discovering, and testing the causal mechanism differences between multiple treatments, and would like to do so under the weakest possible set of assumptions.

 {\roman{page}}